The story behind the name

 Heron of Alexandria

+Mathematician.
 Engineer.
-Mathematician.
 Inventor.
 The man who believed abstract ideas should be made physical — around 10 AD.

+His formula for calculating the area of a triangle from its three side lengths — Heron's Formula — is still taught in high schools worldwide today.
 What made Heron remarkable wasn't just his intellect.
 It was his conviction that ideas should be made tangible.
 He didn't just describe geometry — he built machines that demonstrated it.
-We named this app in his honour.

 How to use the app